demisto/content-docs/docs/concepts/demisto-sdk.md

     ```buildoutcfg
     demisto-sdk upload -i Packs/myPack/Integrations/myIntegration
     ```
-   This will upload the integration found in `Packs/myPack/Integrations/myIntegration` to my preset XSOAR server.
+   This will upload the integration found in `Packs/myPack/Integrations/myIntegration` to the preset XSOAR server.

  - Upload a pack to the server without certificate validation: